 This seemingly endless virus lock-down has freed up a lot of time to pursue long-dormant interests.
 I decided to look into VLF listening, which led to a search for an inexpensive receiver.
 I came across the NASA VLF-3, among others.
 After building one prototype from the schematics, I discovered a couple of annoyances.
 I cannot state with certainty that these issues are as objectionable in the NASA receiver kit, but I suspect that most are inherent in the design.

-In addition to the changes described previously, I added a 60 Hz notch filter.
-I also repurposed the data channel switch to be able to switch the notch filter out if the situation permits or requires it, rather than swapping the right and left channels.
+- I added a 60 Hz notch filter and repurposed the data channel switch to be able to switch the notch filter out.

 Internal electronic noise is an unavoidable byproduct of any electronic device, but it can be minimized by the careful selection of the proper components.
 At least two, and possible three of the active devices are becoming difficult to purchase from established primary vendors.
 Though some may be available from surplus and closeout channels, once those are gone, replacement with more current parts is the only option.